-Should I break the fourth wall before a scene to share some key intel?
+- Should I break the fourth wall before a scene to share key intel?

-Break it in the middle of a scene as a sort of progress report, joke, or aside?
+- Break it in the middle of a scene as a sort of joke, or aside?

 If you can find a way to break the fourth wall that enhances your scene, you’ll have something special.
 Can do it without a word of dialogue?